learn-co-curriculum/sql-writing-database-commands-to-a-file/README.md

 );
 ```

 2 .
-Execute that file in the command line. *Before running the below command,
+Execute that file in the command line. *Before running the command below,
 make sure that you've exited the SQLite prompt that you were in earlier when you
 created the database.*